cloudentity/oauth2c/README.md

 ## Usage

-To use `oauth2c`, simply run the following command and follow the prompts:
+To use `oauth2c`, run the following command and follow the prompts:

 ``` sh
 oauth2c [issuer url] [flags]